 - Pickled onions: Make the onions first so they have a good 10 – 15 minutes to soak up some of that vinegar while you prep everything else.
 Personally, this broccoli melt wouldn’t be nearly as good without that punch of acid, so don’t skip this.
 All you need is red wine vinegar, a pinch of sugar, salt and pepper.

 - Broccoli: Use fresh broccoli instead of frozen.
 Frozen has too much water in it and it would be too soggy for this.
 Also, don’t throw out the stems!
 Cut them small so they cook all the way through.
-They offer a delicious bite.
+They offer a delicious crunch.

 - Mayo: Give each slice of bread a good smear of your mayo of choice.
 (Duke’s FTW).